smithy-lang/smithy-kotlin/docs/design/runtime-plugins.md

 ### Plugin Registration

-Plugins are registered by the user at runtime or by the service via codegen.
+Plugins are registered by the user (via SPI, see below) or by the service via codegen.

 * **Client Plugins**: Plugins registered by the user.
 * **Default Plugins**: Plugins registered via codegen/customizations.